pantaluna/pantaluna.github.io/README.md

 7. Run `make flash monitor` to build and upload the example to your dev board and monitor the execution via the serial terminal.

 ## FAQ
 - The ESP32 Starter Kit gets you started quickly.
-If you need extra features that seem a good fit for the Starter Kit then please submit an issue.
+If you need extra features of an existing component, or you wish to propose a new component, then please submit an issue.
 - The Kit is not designed to implement all conceivable features of any ESP32 project.
 If a new feature is very specific for your project then the best approach is to make your own bundle of ESP-IDF components with the functionality that you want.
-Please do not forget to mention that you obtained the components from this Starter Kit.
+You can use these components as the foundation; please do not forget to mention that you obtained the components from this Starter Kit.
 - What does "MJD" stands for?
 It is a unique acronym and it is used in the C language to make identifiers unique.
 This approach ensures that you can use these new ESP-IDF components in any other C project.
+- Why are all projects and components stored in one Github repository (opposed to have a Github repo for each project and each component)?
+I think this makes the Kit easier to use for beginners.
+In the future the Kit might be setup using Git submodules.

 ## Known Issues

 ## What Is Next
 - Please share your experiences using this ESP32 MJD Starter Kit with the ESP32 community.
-- The idea is to also release an Iot Platform so you can manage the devices in the field and analyze the incoming data.
+- To release an Iot Platform to the public so you can manage the devices in the field and analyze the incoming data.
+- To make a new website for the technical documentation of this Kit.